Australia Post workers hospitalised as suspicious package moves through mail sorting centres

 A second emergency was called in after four more workers at a Charters Towers Australia Post sorting facility on Gill St became unwell and were taken to hospital about 6.40am.

-It’s understood the same package caused the workers to become unwell after it was put on a truck from Charters Towers to Townsville before it was discovered to be leaking the unknown substance.
+It’s understood the same package caused the workers to become unwell after it contaminated equipment and other parcels placed on a truck from Townsville to Charters Towers before it was discovered.

-Fire and rescue crews remain on scene at both locations, with a spokesperson confirming four Queensland Fire and Rescue scientific units, teams who respond to HAZMAT emergencies, have been called in.
+Fire and rescue crews were sent to both locations, with a spokesperson confirming four Queensland Fire and Rescue scientific units, teams who respond to HAZMAT emergencies, have been called in.

 Originally published on 7NEWS